What Do Toads Eat?

 Nutritional Needs for a Toad

-Your toad will not be healthy unless he has a varied diet, which includes vitamins and minerals needed to stay healthy.
-This means you can’t just feed him crickets all the time.
+Your toad will not be healthy unless he has a varied diet, which includes vitamin supplements and minerals needed to stay healthy.
+This means you can’t just feed him pinhead crickets all the time.
 Your toad needs to have a balanced diet in order to stay happy and healthy!

 For this reason, it’s crucial to provide different foods for your toad.
 This may be a mix of insects and worms.
 For other toads, you may need to include some pinky rodents, etc.

-In addition, it’s important to also dust all insects with a vitamin and mineral powder made for amphibians.
+In addition, it’s important to also dust all insects with a vitamin, calcium, and mineral powder made for amphibians.

 Feed Your Toad at the Same Time Every Day